What your HOA can and can't do under Arkansas law — with exact statute citations.

 Arkansas courts treat CC&Rs and bylaws as binding contracts.
 If your HOA fails to follow any procedural requirement in your governing documents — wrong notice period, skipped hearing, unauthorized fine amount — that failure is a breach of contract you can challenge in Arkansas court.
 In a state with no HOA act, your CC&Rs are your statute.

 Arkansas common law (contract enforcement of CC&Rs and bylaws)Under the Arkansas Nonprofit Corporation Act (Ark.
-Code §4-33-101 et seq.), members of a nonprofit corporation — including HOA members — have the right to inspect books and records including financial records and meeting minutes.
+Code §4-33-101 et seq. for HOAs incorporated after December 31, 1993; Ark.
+Code §4-28-201 et seq. for earlier HOAs), members have the right to inspect books and records including financial records and meeting minutes.
 Submit a written request to your HOA board identifying the specific records you need.
+The right of inspection cannot be eliminated by articles of incorporation or bylaws.
+Defense: written records request refusal is a statutory violation under the applicable Act.
+Check your HOA's incorporation date at sos.arkansas.gov to confirm which Act applies.

 Ark.
 Code §4-33-101 et seq.
-(Arkansas Nonprofit Corporation Act) [specific inspection subsection — LOW CONFIDENCE; cite act broadly]Any fine must be expressly authorized by your declaration or bylaws.
+(1993 Act, post-Dec 31 1993 incorporated); Ark.
+Code §4-28-201 et seq.
+(1963 Act, pre-1993 incorporated)Any fine must be expressly authorized by your declaration or bylaws.
 Arkansas courts will review fines under a common law reasonableness standard — fines that are unreasonably large, imposed for conduct not covered by the CC&Rs, or imposed without following the CC&R procedure are challengeable.

 Arkansas common law / CC&Rs (no Arkansas HOA fining statute for planned communities)Under the Arkansas Nonprofit Corporation Act (§4-33-101 et seq.), HOA members have the right to vote on matters reserved to members under the bylaws and to attend member meetings.
 Check your bylaws for what requires a member vote.